 MRC would need the SRC to be responsible for the content of materials, and the MRC Communications Department can work with the SRC once content is developed to ensure final materials align with the overall MRC vision/branding strategy for the agency.

 MRC would like clarification on what specific materials are proposed to develop in FY23.

+MRC has not suggested revisions for the text of Recommendation FY23-2 but clarifies that SRC will be responsible for creating the content.
+The Policy Committee will be creating the content.
+Currently the committee is in the process of determining what specific content will be created and will share that information with MRC as soon as it has reached a decision.
+At a future date when the content is created and approved by the SRC, it will be forwarded to MRC with a recommendation that MRC consider using the materials.

-Recommendation FY23-3: The Office of Individual and Family Engagement will partner with the SRC to host a forum that promotes the work of the SRC and gathers consumer feedback about vocational rehabilitation services.
+Recommendation FY23-3: The Office of Individual and Family Engagement will partner with the SRC to host a forum that promotes the work of the SRC to focus on recruitment of a diverse members.

 Responsible SRC Committee: Executive